cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 - WebCrypto: Support ECDSA key generation.
 - Fixed bug where `crypto.subtle.encrypt()` on zero-length inputs would sometimes throw an exception.
 - Improved exception messages thrown by the WebCrypto API somewhat.
 - `waitUntil` is now supported for module Workers.
-An additional argument called ‘ctx’ is passed after ‘env’, and `waitUntil` is a method on ‘ctx’.
+An additional argument called 'ctx' is passed after 'env', and `waitUntil` is a method on 'ctx'.
 - `passThroughOnException` is now available under the ctx argument to module handlers
 - Reliability improvements for Durable Objects
 - Reliability improvements for Durable Objects persistent storage API